1. I love my church. Must

 9. What if I want to become ordained?

 The sacrament of Holy Orders as a transitional or permanent deacon is available only to members of the Community Catholic Church.
 To become a deacon, candidates must go through an application process and participate in the six-month Diploma in Pastoral Ministry course offered by St Francis Seminary.
 There is no guarantee of ordination upon graduation.
 It is a process of discernment every step of the way.
 There is also the opportunity to study for priesthood following the ordination to the diaconate.
 More information can be found here.

 10. What do I get as a Chaplain?

-As a Lay Pastoral Chaplain, you receive the training and ongoing support that is necessary to carry out your ministry in the larger community.
-You receive a Certificate, an ID card, a wedding manual, and official documents appointing you as a Lay Pastoral Chaplain in the Community Catholic Church of Canada.
+As a Pastoral Chaplain, you receive the training and ongoing support that is necessary to carry out your ministry in the larger community.
+You receive an Ordination Certificate, an ID card, a wedding manual, and official documents appointing you as a Pastoral Chaplain in the Community Catholic Church of Canada.
 You will be issued a license to perform weddings under the authority of the CCCC by the Province of Ontario.
 You also become a part of a vibrant facebook group and have opportunity to meet monthly on Zoom with other chaplains.